Blog

 When a guest is ready to book, your goal should be for them to be able to access your reservations seamlessly.
 Not only do you want the booking experience to feel natural from a technical standpoint (no long wait times, broken links, etc), but you also want the verbiage, tone and style to match the rest of your brand assets.

-Email or SMS Confirmation
+Email or SMS confirmation

 After your guests have booked a table, the next point of contact is a reservation confirmation email or text message.
 Convey your information clearly and keep your content short, sweet and to-the-point.
 Once again, your branding should feel consistent on every lander, so customers know they’re interacting with your restaurant.